When you apply for retirement, you will be required to

 of the other person and you can prove the individual is of

-personal value to you such as a spouse, parent, child or
+personal value to you such as a spouse, registered domestic

 -